eclipse-kura/kura/_posts/config/2017-05-07-firewall-configuration.md

 ### Port Forwarding example

-This section describes an example on port forwarding rules.
+This section describes an example of port forwarding rules.
 The initial setup is described below.

 - A couple of RaspberryPi 3 that shares the same LAN over Ethernet.